VatsalSy/occusage/README.md

 ### Automated Installation

-For a quick setup, use the included install script:
+For a quick setup, use the included [install script](./install.sh):

 ```bash
 ./install.sh
 ```

-This script will:
+This script will (with your user permissions):

 1. Check for Bun installation (required prerequisite)
 2. Install project dependencies via `bun install`
 3. Link the package globally using `bun link`
-4. Add Bun's global bin directory to your PATH if needed
+4. Add Bun's global bin directory to your PATH if needed (modifies shell profile)
 5. Verify the installation and provide next steps

 **Note**: The script automatically detects your shell (bash/zsh) and updates the appropriate profile file (~/.bashrc, ~/.zshrc, or ~/.profile).
+Review the script before running if you prefer manual installation.

 ### Run without installing